 TLS connections are established with IQ Server in two directions: inbound and outbound.

 Figure 2: Graphic showing IQ server inbound and outbound connections.
-Inbound connections are categorized as Inbound TLS (HTTPS) Connections and are labeled IQ Server UI, REST API, and Nexus Plugins.
+Inbound connections are categorized as Inbound TLS (HTTPS) Connections and are labeled IQ Server UI, REST API, and Sonatype Plugins.
 Outbound connections are categorized as Outbound TLS (HTTPS/LDAP/SMTP/SSL Connections, and are labeled Application Scans, Email, Webhooks, and User Authentication.

 Inbound IQ Server TLS Connections